krolow/queue-run/docs/WebSocket.md

 - Middleware exported by the request handler file itself
 - Middleware exported by `_middleware.ts` in the current directory
+- Middleware exported by `_middleware.ts` in the parent directory
 - The default middleware

 If you don't want to use the default middleware, or disable middleware for one route, you can export `null`.